 Firstly – if it’s a fact, it’s a fact.

 Secondly, it’s all about how you say it.
-If you use the right tone of voice – calm, slightly understated, not shouted – you’ll be taken more seriously.
-In fact, if the introduction to you as a presenter his “bigged you up” nicely then this simple statement of fact can actually sound like you’re humble by contrast!
+If you use the right tone of voice – calm, slightly understated and not shouted – you’ll be taken more seriously.
+In fact, if your introduction has “bigged you up” then this simple statement of fact can actually sound like you’re humble by contrast!

 It’s much more likely to sound like bragging if you list everything.
 Don’t.
 Pick one thing that will wow your audience and hit them with it at the very start of your presentation.

 I don’t have anything overwhelming to say